jules2689/notes/computers/rails/autoloading.md

 ### Problem

+Load order dependency issues can happen due to nested class defintions.

 In the code snippet below, class `A` defines a class `B`.
 This means that the constant `B` is now defined.
 In the diagram above, we see that the un-nested class `B` depends on the `ConstantMissing` error to load it during auto-load.
-However, since `A::B` is defined, a `ConstantMissing` hook will never happen as `B` will resolve to `A::B` - and thus `B` will never be loaded.
+However, since `A::B` is defined, a `ConstantMissing` hook will never happen as `B` will resolve to `A::B`.

 ```ruby
 class A